Facilities Management

 How does it affect me?

 Like your house, the HVAC heating system heats and cools several rooms at once.
 When one sensor reads a temperature that is outside of the set points, all the rooms will be heated and or cooled.
-This can create office spaces or classrooms that are warmer or cooler than others while still remaining within the bounds of the temperature setpoints of 68-78°F. Sensors are present in every room but cannot be individually controlled.
+This creates office spaces or classrooms that are warmer or cooler than others while remaining within the bounds of the temperature setpoints of 68-78°F. Sensors are present in every room but cannot be individually controlled.

-An example of how zoned heating temperatures can fluctuate from room to room but remain within the setpoints of 68-78°F.
+An example of how zoned heating temperatures can fluctuate from room to room but remain

-- 3200 new Honeywell control points
+- 3200 Honeywell Control Points

-- 53 Exhaust fan coils
+- 53 Exhaust Fan Coils

 - 18 Variable Frequency Drives on AHU

-- Outdoor Air damper at Grosse Industrial Tech
+- Outdoor Air Damper at Grosse Industrial Tech

 - Temperature setpoint optimization